lorint/brick/v1.0/README.md

 one file at a time -- to experimenting with various data layouts, seeing how functional a given database design will be -- and more.

+A good general overview of how to start from scratch can be seen in **[this Youtube video by Deanin](https://www.youtube.com/watch?v=Vq6oGO727Qg)**.
+Big thanks out to you, man!

-Probably want to pop some corn and have **VOLUME UP** (on the player's slider below) for this video walkthrough:
+Also available is this older video walkthrough that I had done.
+Probably want to pop some corn and have **VOLUME UP** (on the player's slider below) for this:

 https://user-images.githubusercontent.com/5301131/184541537-99b37fc6-ed5e-46e9-9f99-412a03cb2cb1.mp4